KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/FHIRAssets/AllAssets/Profiles/Profile-England-Patient/Bindings.page.md

 ## Bindings (differential)

-There are no bindings to England ValueSets.
+There are no bindings to NHS England ValueSets for Profile England-Patient.

 ---